 7. Solid Works

-Yet another, amazing 3D software which is free and based of parametric principle is Solid Works by Dassault Systèmes.
-As mentioned above, parametric method uses constraints to build objects.
+Yet another, amazing 3D software which is free and based on parametric principle is Solid Works by Dassault Systèmes.
+As mentioned above, the parametric method uses constraints to build objects.
 The values of these constraints determine the final characteristics.
 Parameters, which incidentally can be numeric or geometric, play a crucial role in these types of 3D printing applications.

 Shapesmith is a 3D application that allows you to store objects in a hierarchical fashion which can be edited at will using a tree structure.
 You can export your drawings and print it on a 3D printer too.
 Yet another amazing feature lies in its installation.
-Actually, you don’t need to install because it can be exploited via browser.
-Shapesmith is built with latest web elements and tools.
+Actually, you don’t need to install because it can be exploited via a browser.
+Shapesmith is built with the latest web elements and tools.

 11. AutoQ3D CAD